JuanRamino/RamNotifierBot/README.md

 # RamNotifierBot

 Is a simple Notification system based on express.js and a telegram bot.
-When a webhook is called, the bot send a notification to chat members.
+When a webhook is called, the bot sends a notification to chat members.

 ### Run